Wednesday, June 15, 2005

 For those of you who like the in and outs of birth stories here is Caleb's (born June 11th 2005).

-blog you'll know that after the midwife came to give me a sweep on Friday afternoon my up-til-then ignorable and irregular contractions became a little more meaningful and they continued to do so all afternoon and evening.
+If you read my blog you'll know that after the midwife came to give me a sweep on Friday afternoon my up-til-then ignorable and irregular contractions became a little more meaningful and they continued to do so all afternoon and evening.
 I stayed up until about 2am waiting for them to kick in to real labour, but then gave up and decided to go to bed.
 The irregular contractions continued, and they were enough to disturb me every 10-20 minutes from my sleep, until at 4.38am I had a big one that made me think I might have to call the m/w soon.
 At 4.48 (exactly 10 minutes later) I had another big one and a 'feeling' that felt like the baby's head dropping into my pelvis (although I was lying down) accompanied by a 'pop' - and yes, you guessed it, my waters were gone!
 Now, you must understand that for me this was highly unusual.
 For the last 5 births my waters have gone around the 6cm mark when I have been in well established labour, and for the last 4 births the baby has been in my arms within 20 minutes!
 So, as you can imagine I was a little paniced.
 I gave Paul a sharp nudge and told him to call the midwife and tell her to be quick!

 10 minutes later I had two midwives here, but my contractions were not coming fast and furiously like I had anticipated they would, but on the contrary, they were short and sharp and only about every 5 minutes.
 I was a bit thrown to be honest and when the midwives asked me whether I thought they should stay or not I really did not know what to say.
 I did explain that this was quite different to my other labours and that I was a bit thrown by the fact my waters had gone so early.
 They decided to wait an hour and see how I went.
 One of the m/w examined me and said I was only about 2-3 cms, but that I easily stretched to a good 4cms.
 My thinking went along the lines of ; "well I would, being that this was my 6th baby and really that is not very relevant to much at all.
 I dilate fast once I get going and this is likely to set things ticking a bit faster."
 I told them I thought the examination would trigger things a bit and I was right :)